For Faculty

 Professor Referrals

-We are always appreciative when professors refer students to us for help with writing projects.
-At the same time, we see our primary mission as assisting student writers in an ethical and confidential manner.
-We do not share personal information with faculty about a student’s tutoring sessions unless we have that student’s consent; we will confirm student attendance via a printed form issued to students who request it.
-Professors may request brochures or Writing Center business cards to provide to students by emailing the Writing Center at writingctr@tcu.edu.
+Our primary mission is assisting student writers in an ethical and confidential manner.
+We do not share personal information with faculty about a student’s consultations unless we have that student’s consent; we will confirm student consultations if requested by a student.

 Advance Planning is Key

-If faculty require entire classes or groups of students to visit us for help with a written assignment, we ask them to encourage students to plan ahead and make their appointments well in advance of the due date, to ensure the best possible experience for them.
-Also, please contact our director, Ms. Cheryl Slocumb, to ensure we have sufficient staff on tutoring schedule to accommodate your students.
-Particularly during mid-terms and the final two weeks of the semester, appointment calendars of staff are often booked solid.
-During those times, we cannot accept drop-in traffic or respond to online submissions as quickly as we’d like.
+If faculty require entire classes or groups to visit us for help with an assignment, we ask them to encourage students to plan ahead and make their appointments well in advance of the due date to ensure the best possible experience for them.

 Writing Associates Program